telepresenceio/telepresence/docs/troubleshooting.md

 ---
 # Troubleshooting

-## Creating an intercept did not generate a preview URL

-Preview URLs can only be created if Telepresence is [logged in to Ambassador Cloud](../reference/client/login/).
-When not logged in, it will not even try to create a preview URL (additionally, by default it will intercept all traffic rather than just a subset of the traffic).
-Remove the intercept with `telepresence leave [deployment name]`, run `telepresence login` to login to Ambassador Cloud, then recreate the intercept.
-See the [intercepts how-to doc](../howtos/intercepts) for more details.

-## Error on accessing preview URL: `First record does not look like a TLS handshake`

-The service you are intercepting is likely not using TLS, however when configuring the intercept you indicated that it does use TLS.
-Remove the intercept with `telepresence leave [deployment name]` and recreate it, setting `TLS` to `n`.
-Telepresence tries to intelligently determine these settings for you when creating an intercept and offer them as defaults, but odd service configurations might cause it to suggest the wrong settings.

-## Error on accessing preview URL: Detected a 301 Redirect Loop

-If your ingress is set to redirect HTTP requests to HTTPS and your web app uses HTTPS, but you configure the intercept to not use TLS, you will get this error when opening the preview URL.
-Remove the intercept with `telepresence leave [deployment name]` and recreate it, selecting the correct port and setting `TLS` to `y` when prompted.

 ## Connecting to a cluster via VPN doesn't work.

 There are a few different issues that could arise when working with a VPN.
-Please see the [dedicated page](../reference/vpn) on Telepresence and VPNs to learn more on how to fix these.
+Please see the [dedicated page](reference/vpn) on Telepresence and VPNs to learn more on how to fix these.

 ## Connecting to a cluster hosted in a VM on the workstation doesn't work

 The cluster probably has access to the host's network and gets confused when it is mapped by Telepresence.
-Please check the [cluster in hosted vm](../howtos/cluster-in-vm) for more details.
+Please check the [cluster in hosted vm](howtos/cluster-in-vm) for more details.

 ## Volume mounts are not working on macOS